-Card Color Status Gray Slot is not provisioned; no card is installed (or) a card is installed but it has been deleted in CTC.
+Card Color Status Gray Slot is not provisioned; no card is installed.
 Violet Slot is provisioned; no card is installed.
 White Slot is provisioned; a functioning card is installed.
 Yellow Slot is provisioned; a Minor alarm condition exists.
 Orange Slot is provisioned; a Major alarm condition exists.
 Red Slot is provisioned; a Critical alarm exists.